blinry/blinry.org/content/free-hugs/index.md

 So we wrote two cardboard signs, one in English ("Free hugs"), one in German ("Gratis Umarmungen").
 As we walked toward the city center of Brunswick, I started looking at the people passing by and tried to guess whether or not they would accept a hug.
 To be honest, I was pretty nervous, because the whole thing was so unpredictable.
 Doing this this was definitely part of my ongoing efforts to leave my comfort zone every now and then.

-We selected a busy crossroad in a pedestrian zone, stood at one corner of it, and raised out our signs.
+We selected a busy crossroad in a pedestrian zone, stood at one corner of it, and raised our signs.

 Nervously, we waited.
-Would anyone actually come up to us, or would be simply be ignored?
+Would anyone actually come up to us, or would we simply be ignored?

 Our initial anxiety disappeared quickly.
 It turned out to be quite fun to watch people's reactions: Some kept a straight face, some looked surprised or narrowed their eyebrows, but the overwhelming majority smiled and talked about us when they realized what we were doing.